nihallakshmankonchady/performance-test-scripts/Esignet/README.md

 ### Setup points for Execution

 * Create Identities in MOSIP Authentication System (Setup) : This thread contains the authorization api's for regproc and idrepo from which the auth token will be generated.
 There is set of 4 api's generate RID, generate UIN, add identity and add VID.
 From here we will get the VID which can be further used as individual id.
 These 4 api's are present in the loop controller where we can define the number of samples for creating identities in which "addIdentitySetup" is used as a variable.

+* Create Identities in MOSIP Authentication System - Password Based Auth (Setup) : This thread contains the authorization api's for regproc and idrepo from which the auth token will be generated.
+There is set of 3 api's generate UIN, generate hash for password and add identity.
+From here we will get the identifier value which can be further used as an individual id or we can say as phone number in pwd based authentication.
+These 3 api's are present in the loop controller where we can define the number of samples for creating identities in which "addIdentitySetup" is used as a variable.

 * Create OIDC Client in MOSIP Authentication System (Setup) : This thread contains a JSR223 sampler(Generate Key Pair) from which will get a public-private key pair.
 The public key generated will be used in the OIDC client api to generate client id's  which will be registered for both IDA and eSignet.
 The private key generated from the sampler will be used in another JSR223 sampler(Generate Client Assertion) present in the OIDC Token (Execution).
 Generated client id's and there respective private key will be stored in a file which will be used further in the required api's.

 * In the above Create OIDC Client in MOSIP Authentication System (Setup) check for the Policy name and Auth partner id for the particular env in which we are executing the scripts.
 The policy name provided must be associated with the correct Auth partner id.

 * Auth Token Generation (Setup) : This thread conatins Auth manager authentication API which will generate auth token value for PMS and mobile client.

+* Store Successful Credentials To File - Password Based Auth (Setup) : In this thread we will pass the file created from Create Identities in MOSIP Authentication System - Password Based Auth (Setup).
+Here, we will create a csv file which will store successful credentials into the file.

 * For execution purpose neeed to check for the mentioned properties:
    * eSignet default properties: Update the value for the properties according to the execution setup.
 Perform the execution for eSignet api's with redis setup.
 So check for the redis setup accordingly.